 Use floating assignment so that users log in to any available desktop.
 This setting reduces the number of desktops required if everyone does not need to be logged in at the same time.

-For View Composer desktop pools, determine what action, if any, to take when users log off.
+Determine what action, if any, to take when users log off.
 Disks grow over time.
 You can conserve disk space by refreshing the desktop to its original state when users log off.
 You can also set a schedule for periodically refreshing desktops.
 For example, you can schedule desktops to refresh daily, weekly, or monthly.

 For information about other types of storage options, see Reducing and Managing Storage Requirements.